OliviaLeavitt/tictactoechallenge/README.md

 Time spent on the challenge: 3 hours and 30 minutes.

+## Distrubution

+Executable Version: A Windows executable version of the game is included in the dist directory.
+You can run this executable directly without needing a Python interpreter.
+Source Code: Complete source code and necessary files for running the program are included in the repository.

 ## Contact

 Thank you for reviewing my solution!
 If you have any questions or need further clarification, please feel free to reach out.